MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 You will not need to link the SFML.

+> Libraries can be linked to other libraries too, using the same command as for executables.

 Use the [`add_library`](https://cmake.org/cmake/help/latest/command/add_library.html) command to create a library.

 Its behavior is the same as the [`add_executable`](https://cmake.org/cmake/help/latest/command/add_executable.html) command, but it creates a library instead of an executable.

 > To link a custom library to a project, you will use the [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) command to a target (executable or library).

+**Configure and compile the project**, you should have a library created in the build directory.

+If you want to change the output directory of the library you can use the [CMAKE_ARCHIVE_OUTPUT_DIRECTORY](https://cmake.org/cmake/help/latest/variable/CMAKE_ARCHIVE_OUTPUT_DIRECTORY.html) variable.
+But it is **not necessary**.

-### Project4 - Creating a CMake project for an entire project
+### Project4 - Creating a CMake project for an entire project (25 min max)

 #### Fonctionnalities you will learn :

 - add_subdirectory()

-In this section, we will create a CMake file to compile an entire project.
+In this section, we will create a CMake file to **compile an entire project**.

-There is a a new directory called "lib" in the root directory of the project, it contains the library you will build and link.
+There is a a new directory called `lib` in the root directory of the project, it contains the library you will build and link.

-Create a CMakeLists.txt file in the root directory of the project AND in the "lib" directory.
+Create a CMakeLists.txt file in the root directory of the project AND in the `lib` directory.

-Why in the "lib" directory ?
+Why in the `lib` directory ?
 Because its preferable to separate the CMake files of the project and the CMake files of the library.

-So you will do the same as before, but you will create a library in the "lib" directory and link it to the project.
+So you will do the same as before, but you will create a library in the `lib` directory and link it to the project.

-To access the "lib" directory, you will use the [`add_subdirectory`](https://cmake.org/cmake/help/latest/command/add_subdirectory.html) command inside the root CMakeLists.txt file.
+To access the `lib` directory, you will use the [`add_subdirectory`](https://cmake.org/cmake/help/latest/command/add_subdirectory.html) command inside the root CMakeLists.txt file.

 ## Final Project - Creating a CMake project for your own tek or personnal project. (no time limit)